 They also like following set procedures and routines.
 They like working with data and details more than with ideas.

-Locomotive Engineers job description, Locomotive Engineers salary, Locomotive Engineers information, what is the job of a Locomotive Engineer like, pros and cons about Locomotive Engineers, colleges and universities for Locomotive Engineers, is Locomotive Engineers the right career for me, Easy careers to get into, careers in Transportation
+Locomotive Engineers job description, Locomotive Engineers salary, Locomotive Engineers information, what is the job of a Locomotive Engineer like, pros and cons about Locomotive Engineers, colleges and universities for Locomotive Engineers, is Locomotive Engineers the right career for me, careers in Transportation